ytalp17/sampleasample-source/content/post/Dashboard.md

 In addition to 9 per game statistics, stat sheets contain minutes per game (MPG) and the total game-played (GP) stats for the players of their selected season.
 Besides, Z-scores of the corresponding statistics can also be found by scrolling the sheet to the right.

 Z-scores are calculated by utilizing the conceptual population that is created by including statistics of the top 120 players of the previous NBA season (2020-2021).
 All the Z-scores, except of FG% and FT%, are calculated by following the classical formula of $(X_{ij}-u_j)/sd_j$ where u and sd are the population mean and the population standard deviation for the corresponding statistics, respectively.

 FG% and FT% stats are weighted by corresponding per game shooting attempts before their "*weighted*" Z-scores are calculated.
 Z-scores are also color-coded according to their sigma levels (standard deviations).
-Given 68% of the players lay between -/+1 standard deviation while 98% of them lay between -/+2 standard deviation, having stat on -/+3 standard deviation makes a player roughly %1 and %99 percentile, respectively!
+Given 68% of the players lay between -/+1 standard deviation while 98% of them lay between -/+2 standard deviation, having stat on -/+3 standard deviation makes a player roughly %99 and %1 percentile, respectively!

 It is know that it is a good sign for a player to spread his performance throughout a season.
-The total number of games played per season is not only a useful metric to characterize the injury proneness of a player but also his performance consistency.
+The total number of games played per season is not only a useful metric to characterize the injury proneness of a player but also consistency of his performance.
 Hence, bar charts that show the total game played for the selected players in their previous season (2020-2021) are also put on the side columns.

 ## Technical Part